This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It also came recommended by former locals and our community online, two resources I always go to for food tips.

-After landing at Tucson International Airport around midday, I jumped in a car and headed straight to downtown Tucson for lunch and to this taco restaurant on Historic 4th Avenue.
+After landing at Tucson International Airport, I immediately jumped in a car and headed straight to downtown Tucson for lunch at this taco restaurant on Historic 4th Avenue.

 But one of the best things about BOCA for me on the menu was the vegetarian and vegan offerings.

-If you’re looking to pair your locally made tacos with local craft beer, BOCA offer up 30 varieties plus 40 tequilas, vodkas, scotches, whiskies, and Mexican beers to enjoy.
+If you’re looking to pair your locally made tacos with local craft beer, BOCA offers up to 30 varieties plus 40 tequilas, vodkas, scotches, whiskies, and Mexican beers to enjoy.

 If you want to try Sonoran tacos in the heart of Tucson, come to BOCA.
 I found them flavorful and filling.

 Besides lunch, consider coming for happy hour or dinner, and you’re right downtown on happening Historic 4th Avene.